Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: INTRODUCTION

 In Section \ref{sec:obs} we describe our observations.
 Section \ref{sec:data_red} discusses data reduction procedures.
-Sections \ref{sec:Phot} presents our photometry and Section \ref{sec:SecEclResults} discusses the modeling techniques and results of each dataset.
+Section \ref{sec:Phot} presents our photometry and Section \ref{sec:SecEclResults} discusses the modeling techniques and results from each dataset.
 Section \ref{sec:orbit} presents constraints on the orbit of WASP-14b, and Section \ref{sec:atm} reveals the atmospheric structure and composition.
 In Section \ref{sec:discus} we discuss our results and in Section \ref{sec:concl} we present our conclusions.
+Data files containing the light curves, best-fit models, centering data, photometry, etc., are included as electronic supplements to this article.